-6.3.1.
-The student-athlete will select a sealed beaker and attach a unique barcode to the beaker.6.3.2.
-The DCO will direct the student-athlete to rinse and dry his or her hands.

-6.3.3.
-The DCO will fully observe the provision of the student-athlete specimen.

-6.3.4.
-The student-athlete will be responsible for keeping the collection beaker closed and controlled.
-6.3.5.
+- reasons as approved by Drug Free Sport.
+In all cases, appropriate arrangements for having the student-athlete tested will have been made and recorded by the DCO. - 6.3.
+Upon entering the collection station, the studentathlete will be identified by an NCAA courier, an institutional representative or through other appropriate identification methods. - 6.3.1.
+The student-athlete will select a sealed beaker and attach a unique barcode to the beaker.
+6.3.2.
+The DCO will direct the student-athlete to rinse and dry his or her hands. - 6.3.3.
+The DCO will fully observe the provision of the student-athlete specimen. - 6.3.4.
+The student-athlete will be responsible for keeping the collection beaker closed and controlled. - 6.3.5.
 Fluids and food provided by the DCO to student-athletes must be from individual sealed containers; these containers are only opened and consumed in the station.
-These items must be caffeine-free, alcohol-free and free of all banned substances.

-6.4.
-If the specimen is incomplete, the student-athlete must remain in the collection station unless otherwise directed by the DCO.
+These items must be caffeine-free, alcohol-free and free of all banned substances. - 6.4.
+If the specimen is incomplete, the studentathlete must remain in the collection station unless otherwise directed by the DCO.
 During this period, the student-athlete is responsible for keeping the collection beaker closed and controlled, unless otherwise directed by the DCO.

-6.4.1.
-If the student-athlete must leave the

-collection station for a reason approved by the DCO, the partial specimen may be discarded at the discretion of the DCO.
+- 6.4.1.
+If the student-athlete must leave the collection station for a reason approved by the DCO, the partial specimen may be discarded at the discretion of the DCO. - 6.4.1.1.

-6.4.1.1.
 Upon return to the collection station, the student-athlete will continue the collection procedure.
 6.4.1.2.
 At individual championship events, if the student-athlete has produced a partial urine sample and must leave the collection station for a reason approved by the DCO, the DCO may temporarily defer the student-athlete's collection until they return.
-The student-athlete's partial sample will be securely packaged with tamperevident seals and remain with the DCO in the testing room.
-Upon return, the student-athlete will verify the integrity of the sample prior to resuming their collection.

-6.5.
-Once a specimen is provided, the DCO who observed the provision of the specimen will sign that the specimen was validated, and a DCO will check the specific gravity of the urine in the presence of the student-athlete.

-6.5.1.
-If the urine specimen is dilute (has a specific gravity below 1.005), the specimen will be processed and sent to the laboratory.

-6.5.1.2.
-If the urine has a specific gravity below 1.005, the specimen is inadequate and will not be sent to the lab unless otherwise directed by Drug Free Sport.
-The student-athlete must remain in the collection station until an adequate specimen is provided, unless otherwise directed by the DCO.
-6.5.1.3.
-Final determination of specimen adequacy is made by the laboratory.

-6.5.1.3.1.
-If the laboratory determines that a student-athlete's specimen is inadequate for analysis, at the discretion of the NCAA and/or Drug Free Sport, another specimen may be collected.

-6.6.
-Once a specimen has been provided that meets the on-site specific gravity criteria, the student-athlete will select a specimen collection kit and a uniquely numbered set of barcodes.

-6.6.1.
-The DCO or their designee will record the specific gravity.
+The student-athlete's partial sample will be securely packaged with tamper-evident seals and remain with the DCO in the testing room.
+Upon return, the studentathlete will verify the integrity of the sample prior to resuming their collection. - 6.5.
+Once a specimen is provided, the DCO, or their designee, who observed the provision of the specimen will sign that the specimen was validated, and a DCO, or their designee, will check the specific gravity of the urine in the presence of the student-athlete. - 6.5.1.
+If the specific gravity of the urine specimen is adequate, as determined by the DCO, the specimen will be processed and sent to the laboratory. - 6.5.1.2.
+If the specific gravity of the urine specimen is inadequate, it will not be sent to the lab unless otherwise directed by Drug Free Sport.
+The student-athlete must remain in the collection station until an adequate specimen is provided, unless otherwise directed by the DCO. - 6.5.1.3.
+Final determination of specimen adequacy is made by the laboratory. - 6.5.1.3.1.
+If the laboratory determines that a student-athlete's specimen is inadequate for analysis, at the discretion of the NCAA and/or Drug Free Sport, another specimen may be collected. - 6.6.
+Once a specimen has been provided that meets the on-site specific gravity criteria, the student-athlete will select a specimen collection kit and a uniquely numbered set of barcodes. - 6.6.1.
+The DCO or their designee will record the specific gravity. - 6.6.2.
+The DCO or their designee will split the specimen into the "A" vial and the "B" vial in the presence of the student-athlete.
+The DCO or their